ssnepenthe/metis/README.md

 But this results in a boot method littered with conditionals.

-An alternative would be to access the `admin_page` entry within a closure:
+An alternative would be to access the `admin_page` entry within an anonymous function:

 ```php
 class Admin_Provider implements Pimple\ServiceProviderInterface {